rit-magic-spell-studios/Break-The-Vape-App/Changelogs/CRAVESMASH_CHANGELOG.md

 # Crave Smash Changelog

 ## v0.2.0 - June 2nd, 2025
-  * Update UI to use the UI Toolkit instead of Unity UI
+  * Remade UI to use the UI Toolkit instead of Unity UI

 ## v0.1.0 - May 29th, 2025
 * Set up Unity project (2022.3.46f1)